ibm-cloud-docs/account/softlayerlink.md

 2. Follow the wizard prompts to create your IBMid.

    Enter an email address that is not currently in use by any IBMid.
-This email address is used as the user name for the new IBMid, and it's where your registration code is sent after the IBMid is created.
-You can update the email address that is associated with the IBMid later on, but you can't change the user name.
+This email address is used as the username for the new IBMid, and it's where your registration code is sent after the IBMid is created.
+You can update the email address that is associated with the IBMid later on, but you can't change the username.

 ### Confirming your IBMid with the registration code
 {: #confIBMiduseregcode}